Amanda Singer – an interview

 5) Where do you see the field of Family Mediation going?

 I think that the field of Family Mediation is only going to grow in the coming years, because people are sick and tired of paying attorneys’ high fees and coming out of their divorces feeling like no one won and hating their ex-spouses.
-Especially younger divorcing couples who do not the financial ability to pay for attorneys, there is the desire to manage their own affairs.
+Especially younger divorcing couples who do not have the financial ability to pay for attorneys, there is the desire to manage their own affairs.
 And, they, uniquely, are comfortable using technology to assist in self-managing their divorces.
 Additionally, with the courts being so backed up, I think that more people will turn to using a mediator to resolve their disputes, instead of taking a gamble with a judge.
 I also see people using family mediation for more than just divorce, and realize how many family disputes could be resolved by having a neutral third party to assist.

 6) What do you like to do when you are not mediating?